 - ½ bunch Italian parsley or basil (about 1 cup packed, thins stems ok) or a combo of both

 - 2 cloves garlic

-- zest from one lemon
+- zest and juice from one medium lemon

-- ¼ cup nuts (optional) -like toasted sliced almonds, toasted pinenuts, smoked almonds are nice too (or leave them out)
+- ¼ cup nuts (optional) -like toasted sliced almonds, cashews, toasted pinenuts, smoked almonds are nice too (or leave them out)

 - ¼ cup olive oil

-- ½ teaspoon salt
+- pinch salt